Overview

 Possible causes of cervicitis include:

-- Allergic reactions.
-An allergy, either to contraceptive spermicides or to latex in condoms, may lead to cervicitis.
+- Reactions and allergies.
+A reaction to chemicals, such as those in some birth control methods, or an allergy to latex in condoms may lead to cervicitis.
 A reaction to feminine hygiene products, such as douches or feminine deodorants, also can cause cervicitis.

 - Bacterial overgrowth.
-An overgrowth of some of the bacteria that are normally present in the vagina (bacterial vaginosis) can lead to cervicitis.
+An overgrowth of some of the bacteria that are already in the vagina can lead to cervicitis.
+This overgrowth is called bacterial vaginosis.

 Risk factors